Story and photos by Emily Kitching,

 6. Buck will continue to lead the front quarters to the left until he has traveled another 180 degrees.
 When he is facing the same direction as he was when he started, he will release and walk Tuba forward.

-Traveling to the Right
+Dance to the Right

 1. Buck starts by walking Tuba forward and to the right of the arena.
 Note that the coil of the mecate is in his left hand so that he is already in the position to ask for the hindquarters.
 When he is ready, he will draw the rein with his left hand, through his right hand, so that the right rein gets shorter without him having to reach way down and put his body out of position.